grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 ![Project settings menu](images/03-Team-Members/project-settings-menu.png)

-In the **Project settings** view you will be able to invite new members, change access levels or delete currently existing members from your selected project.
+In the **Project settings** view you can invite new members, change access levels or delete currently existing members from your selected project.

 ![Project settings](images/03-Team-Members/project-settings.png)